oven-sh/bun/docs/bundler/migration.md

 - `--bundle`
 - n/a
-- Bun always bundles, use `--transpile` to disable this behavior.
+- Bun always bundles, use `--no-bundle` to disable this behavior.

 ---